Piolintech123/WRO2026-FE-PiolinTech/docs/components/03_Motors.md

 → Ackermann steering
 ```

 This separation was selected because Piolín is not a differential-drive robot.
 The vehicle does not turn by changing the speeds of two independent drive motors.
-Instead, propulsion and steering are mechanically separated in the same way they are in a conventional car.
+Instead, propulsion and steering are mechanically separated in the same general way they are in a conventional car.

 This has important consequences for the complete robot architecture.
-Motor A determines how quickly Piolín moves along its trajectory, while Motor B determines the shape of that trajectory.
-The EV3 software must therefore coordinate both actuators instead of treating them as two interchangeable motors.
+Motor A determines how Piolín moves along its trajectory, while Motor B determines the direction and curvature of that trajectory.
+The EV3 software must therefore coordinate both actuators instead of treating them as interchangeable motors.

 ---